Military doctrine

 Military doctrine is the expression of how military forces contribute to campaigns, major operations, battles, and engagements.

-It is a guide to action, rather than being hard and fast rules.
-Doctrine provides a common frame of reference across the military.
-It helps standardize operations, facilitating readiness by establishing common ways of accomplishing military tasks.

-Doctrine links theory, history, experimentation, and practice.
-Its objective is to foster initiative and creative thinking.
-Doctrine provides the military with an authoritative body of statements on how military forces conduct operations and provides a common lexicon for use by military planners and leaders.
+A military doctrine outlines what military means should be used, how forces should be structured, where forces should be deployed, and the modes of cooperation between types of forces.
 "Joint doctrine" refers to the doctrines shared and aligned by multinational forces or joint service operations.

+There are three broad categories of military doctrines: (1) Offensive doctrines aim to punish an adversary, (2) Defensive doctrines aim to deny an adversary, and (3) Deterrent doctrines aim to disarm an adversary.
+Different military doctrines have different implications for world politics.
+For example, offensive doctrines tend to lead to arms races and conflicts.

 Defining doctrine

 NATO's definition of doctrine, used unaltered by many member nations, is:

 In 1998 the Canadian Army stated:

 A U.S. Air Force Air University staff study in 1948 defined military doctrine functionally as "those concepts, principles, policies, tactics, techniques, practices, and procedures which are essential to efficiency in organizing, training, equipping, and employing its tactical and service units".

 A U.S. Army essay written in 2016 similarly defined military doctrine as "consist[ing] of tactics, techniques, and procedures (TTPs)".

 In 2005 Gary Sheffield of the Defence Studies Department of King's College London/JSCSC quoted J F C Fuller's 1923 definition of doctrine as the "central idea of an army".

 In 1965 the Soviet Dictionary of Basic Military Terms defined military doctrine as "a state's officially accepted system of scientifically founded views on the nature of modern wars and the use of the armed forces in them. ...
 Military doctrine has two aspects: social-political and military-technical."
 The social-political side "encompasses all questions concerning methodology, economic, and social bases, the political goals of war.
 It is the defining and the more stable side."
 The other side, the military-technical, must accord with the political goals.
 It includes the "creation of military structure, technical equipping of the armed forces, their training, definition of forms and means of conducting operations and war as a whole".